Liqwid-Labs/agora/agora/Agora/Effect/README.md

 discussed: the validator logic.
 As explained above, validators ensure transactions are built correctly and behave as desired.

-Normal onchain scripts target to be less strict in order to be useful in various cases.
+Normal on-chain scripts aim to be less strict in order to be useful in various cases.
 That is not the case for effects.
 Effects need to be specific to correctly filter out all ill-formed transactions.
 Being less strict could easily impose vulnerability to entire system.